Have you ever wondered how people balance running a business with a family and a full-time job?

 In this post, I’m going to share 19 time-saving hacks.

 These hacks are time-saving tips and productivity tricks to help you manage your blog or business, your family, and your 9-to-5 job

 Please note this post may contain affiliate links and I may earn a commission if you click them and make a purchase.
 This is, of course, at no cost to you, and I only share products that I use and love myself.
 Please read my disclaimer for more information.

-Before I dive into the 19 blogger hacks, I want to clear up a common misconception about blogging.
+Before I dive into the 19 time-saving hacks, I want to clear up a common misconception about entrepreneurship.

-Building a blog does NOT have to mean sleepless nights, missing out on your kids’ soccer games, or quitting your job and going all-in before you’re ready.
+Building a business does NOT have to mean sleepless nights, missing out on your kids’ soccer games, or quitting your job and going all-in before you’re ready.

-In fact, there are plenty of people managing to balance their blog, their family, and a full-time job.
+In fact, there are plenty of people managing to balance their business, their family, and a full-time job.
 I know.
 I’m one of them.

 Unfortunately, the internet and social media have glorified “the hustle” to the point that the meaning has shifted and it’s a badge of honor to lose sleep to build a business.

 Somehow, the word “hustle” has become synonymous with “entrepreneur” and “success.”